 MPH in Environmental Health

-The Environmental Health curriculum addresses a diverse range of environmental issues that concern individuals and communities.
+The University of Florida Master of Public Health in Environmental Health is a public health degree program focused on improving health by preventing, identifying, tracking, and mitigating environmental risk factors.
+Our curriculum addresses a diverse range of environmental issues that concern individuals and communities.
 Courses and other educational experiences are carefully structured to enable students to develop competence in very specific environmental health skills.

-To see a comparison of the One Health and Environmental Health Masters Programs, click here
+Click here to view a comparison of the One Health and Environmental Health Masters Programs.